VirkSaab/PGIMRI/docs/source/introduction.rst

 4. Functional MRI (fMRI)

 .. important::
-    This is not a complete solution and might not work out of the box but you can use it as a reference if you are new to DKI, DTI, MRSI, and fMRI image processing.
+    This is not a complete solution and might not work out of the box but you can use it as a reference if you are new to DKI, DTI, MRSI, or fMRI image processing.
 I created this tool to automate some operations which are redundant for multiple subjects.

 Check out the :doc:`installation` tab to install this package.